jabusch24/TrifactaHelloWorld/README.md

 # TrifactaHelloWorld
-a first shot on trifacta data wrangling, documentation in the readme
+A first shot on trifacta data wrangling, documentation in the readme

+## Cleaning sample data
 1. The downloaded csv file is imported to Trifacta.
 2. Trifacta automatically leads us to the transformer, where we can turn our messy data into clean data.
 ![alt text](https://github.com/jabusch24/TrifactaHelloWorld/blob/master/images/1_start.PNG)